nanarboursal/Sesh/README.md

 - Pin Sesh's chrome extension.
 - Everytime you made edits, you need to run `npm run build` and click Sesh's chrome extension icon to see the changes
 - Make sure to enable notifications on the device that you are running the project on.

+## Code structure
+- The frontend of the chrome extension is under the src folder and holds all the pages, as well as the icons/styling used.
+   * The key features are Pomodoro timer, Health Reminders, Word of the day and Broswer History Analyzer
+- The backend of the extension is just chrome APIs such as local storage, history and notifications is inside the file called background.js